arsari/AnalyticsMobile/README.md

            */

-        // GTM: Import the tag manager services implementation 'com.google.android.gms:play-services-tagmanager:18.0.2'
+        // GTM: Import the tag manager services implementation 'com.google.android.gms:play-services-tagmanager:18.0.4'
     }
     ```

     > _Note!
 By using the Firebase Android BoM, your app will always use compatible versions of Firebase Android libraries.
 If there are newer versions of the Firebase BOM, Firebase Analytics, and Google Tag Manager dependencies available, this will be indicated with a yellow highlight around the `implementation` statements._

-    GTM was added as a dependency in the script above but the container need to be configure.
+    GTM was added as a dependency in the script above but we still need to configure the container.
 See [GTM setup](#gtm-setup) for additional steps.

-3. Declare the `com.google.firebase.analytics.FirebaseAnalytics` object at the top of your activity:
+3. In your MainActivity.java file, declare the `com.google.firebase.analytics.FirebaseAnalytics` object at the top of the MainActivity class:

     ```java
+    public class MainActivity extends AppCompatActivity {
+        ...

+        // Declare FirebaseAnalytics
-    private FirebaseAnalytics mFirebaseAnalytics
+        private FirebaseAnalytics mFirebaseAnalytics;

+        ...
+    }
     ```

-4. Initialize it in the `onCreate()`` method:
+4. Initialize the FirebaseAnalytics in the `onCreate()` method:

     ```java
+    protected void onCreate() {
+        ...

+        // Obtain the FirebaseAnalytics instance.
-    mFirebaseAnalytics = FirebaseAnalytics.getInstance(this);
+        mFirebaseAnalytics = FirebaseAnalytics.getInstance(MainActivity.this);

+        ...
+    }
     ```

 ### Tagging Implementation